chaerin00/gatsby-blog/content/blog/EN/gRPC/how-to-use-grpc-with-protobuf.md

 ## Protobuf

-Protobuf, Protocol Buffers are language-neutral, platform-neutral extensible mechanisms for serializing structured data.
+Protocol Buffers are language-neutral, platform-neutral extensible mechanisms for serializing structured data.
 Protocol buffers support generated code in C++, C#, Dart, Go, Java, Kotlin, Objective-C, Python, and Ruby.
 In this post, python code will be used for examples.

 For gRPC server, Request/Response messages are defined in `.proto` file.
 For details of Protobuf, check [this document](https://protobuf.dev)